ErHaWeb/sitepackage/README.md

 For further details on the function of each file you will find a documentation link in each file for more details.

+## Features

+### Full blown directory and file structure

+This sitepackage contains almost all the directories and files (except resource files) you need when creating your own sitepackage.

+### Color scheme selector

+As an example of how to add new fields to pages records through `ext_tables.sql` and `/Configuration/TCA/Overrides/pages.php` and how to implement custom Symfony Conditions (with files `Configuration/ExpressionLanguage.php`, `Classes/ExpressionLanguage/CustomTypoScriptConditionProvider.php` and `Classes/TypoScript/CustomConditionFunctionsProvider.php`) to be used in the TypoScript/TSconfig context (`Configuration/TypoScript/Setup/page.typoscript`) this sitepackage contains a method to provide choosable color schemes to backend users.

+### Backend Style Customization

+This sitepackage can customize the TYPO3 login mask style (background image, footnote, highlight color, login logo and login logos alt text) and the backend style (backend favicon and logo).
+It uses the function of `EXT:backend`.
+But instead of relying on a backend user to set these variables through the extension settings it overrides them in `ext_localconf.php` (which is an easier and centralized way).

+### Example Backend Layouts

+Example BackendLayouts can be found here `Configuration/TsConfig/Page/Default/mod.web_layout.BackendLayouts/` (as part of the always loaded default Page TSconfig) and here `Configuration/TsConfig/Page/Include/mod.web_layout.BackendLayouts` (as part of the user included Page TSconfig).

 ## Basic Structure
 ```
 .